GitFrog/git-training/lesson-2/01_LEC_Git_Basics.md

 [[_TOC_]]

-## Learning Objectives
+## By the end of this module, you will be able to:
 1. Understand at a conceptual level a typical git workflow
 2. Understand the differences between unstaged changes, staged changes, and committed changes.
 3. Understand the use case for `git init`, `git add`, and `git commit`.

 ## Conceptual Overview

-+ A git repository (AKA repo) is an "area" that git (the software) tracks changes to files and folders happening within.
++ A **git repository** (AKA repo) is an "area" that git (the software) tracks changes to files and folders happening within.
 Git keeps a running history of changes happening to files: changes as minor as the addition of a simple blank space in a sentence.

 + Think of it as a very nosy neighbour/HOA keeping tabs on everything happening in your neighbourhood/repository - but *worse* they have all the evidence from the beginning of time, and can bring them up at any point.